MacLemon/CongressChecklist/README.md

 #### Other
+- Torch or Headlamp (Have spare batteries or rechargeables and a matching charger that works with 230V≈ @50Hz)
+- Headphones (Closed type) (so you don't have to talk to other carbon units while traveling)
+    - replacement plush cushions for headphones

 - Cat5 o'nine tails
 - [Throwing star LAN Tap][25]
 - [Pineappleboard][24]
-- Torch (Have spare batteries or rechargeables and a matching charger that works with 230V≈ @50Hz)
-- Headlamp
 - LED throwies
 - Tesla coils
 - Chocolate Fountain
-- Headphones (Closed type) (so you don't have to talk to other carbon units while traveling)
-- replacement plush cushions for headphones

 - Neck cushion (for long journeys)
 - All your devices!!1 ((Raspberry|Orange|Banana) Pi, Arduino, FreedomBox, DreamPlug, …)
 	- + cables + SD-cards (+ GPIO equipment)